Adoration 4 Adventure’s 2-day budget itinerary for Portland, Oregon, U.S.A.

-Upon arrival, we felt immediately welcome by the friendly reception staff.
+Upon arrival, I felt immediately welcome by the friendly reception staff.
 Every question was answered thoroughly and every possible need attended to.
 The lodgings and common areas were exactly as I had remembered, with ample spacious areas to socialize or just relax.

 On my last trip, I had enjoyed the social aspect of staying in one of the seventy-four dorm rooms that the hostel offers.
 There are also private and family rooms available for those who prefer a little more privacy or are traveling with a group.
 The European-style guesthouse has twenty-two private rooms and shares many of the common spaces with the hostel.

-Currently there is construction underway to expand into a new building.
+Currently, there is construction underway to expand into a new building.
 Due to be opened later this year, the new addition will include three floors of dorms and family rooms, a new front desk and lobby, a community room and even a cafe/brew pub.
 It is the owner, Jim’s wish to create a social space that will “allow merriment to continue into the night without disturbing sleeping guests”.

 Budget breakdown: Portland

-Accommodation: Northwest Portland Hostel & Guesthouse offers shared dorm rooms, private rooms and guesthouse rooms.
+Accommodation: Northwest Portland Hostel & Guesthouse offers shared dorm rooms, private rooms, and guesthouse rooms.
 For current prices refer to Rooms & Rates.